DuendeInexistente/Cirque/ShortStories/stars.md

 Orange_Unit did not deem it necessary to use it's more specialized features, so it fell on the floating planks with a loud clank -intimidation could prevent violence- and extended it's rays between the griffon and the mare, increasing the volume of it's voice by a ten percent:

- "This unit will not produce lethal or crippling damage in this situation, as per Equestrian law."
+ "This unit will not enforce lethal or crippling damage in this situation, as per Equestrian law."
 It said.

 The griffon hesitated but tried to stab at O_U.
 The unit measured the speed and force of the knife, and knew that it wouldn't scratch the paint.

 Nothing happened for a moment, until the griffon realized what had happened.
-O_U repeated it's message, pushing the knife back with enough force to almost throw the griffon off balance.
+O_U repeated it's message, pushing the knife back with enough strength to almost throw the griffon off balance.